ZiyandaPetela/Cloud-Computing/README.md

 Developers use a public cloud service to prototype an application that is disconnected from the private cloud or data center.
 The company uses a SaaS application for a project without moving data into the company’s data center.
 Different divisions use separate public cloud infrastructures, with each division only managing a single public cloud.
+# Architectural Considerations for the Cloud Environment
+* Cloud consumers | Individuals or groups within a business unit that use cloud services to get tasks done.
+*  Cloud service providers | Vendors that create and sell cloud services to consumers.
+*   loud consumer responsibility | Selecting the right cloud services based on their business needs
+*   Cloud consumer responsibility | Avoiding creating disconnected systems that are difficult to manage.
+*   An organization's role in the cloud ecosystem determines how it views cloud architecture.
+*   Cloud consumers are responsible for selecting the right cloud services based on their business needs.
+*   They don't need to worry about the underlying architecture, but they should avoid creating disconnected systems that are difficult to manage.
+*   Containerization and microservices help organizations abstract the content from the underlying platform, which can help prevent disconnected silos.
+*   Cloud service providers, unlike cloud consumers, have a lot more responsibility when it comes to cloud architecture.
+*   They need to design the underlying elements, build applications and services optimized for the cloud environment, and ensure consistency for their customers.
+*   This can be a commercial vendor selling services or a private cloud designed for internal use.

+# Planning for deployment
+* A hybrid cloud architecture combines various services from different platforms.
+There's no one-size-fits-all approach, but it's crucial to understand how these services interact.
+* Cloud management technologies are essential for governing this complex environment.
+* Here are the key considerations for designing a hybrid cloud architecture:
+* Latency and Performance:  Consider the physical distance between services and how it impacts performance.
+* Security: Security planning should encompass the entire hybrid cloud environment, addressing potential risks across different platforms.
+* Governance: Establish a balance between control and flexibility to ensure efficient cloud resource management.
+* Reliability in a Changing Environment: The architecture should be adaptable to accommodate future growth and integration of new services.

+# Setting the Right Policies and Business Rules
+*  In a hybrid cloud environment, policies and rules need to be translated into an architectural approach in order to be effective.
+*  This means integrating them into the overall cloud architecture, as opposed to implementing them within individual applications.
+* For instance, a policy requiring French customer data to be stored in France would be implemented as a middleware service that manages data movement based on specific rules
+* This centralized approach ensures consistent policy enforcement across the entire hybrid cloud environment.

+# Navigating the Choices in a Hybrid World
+* Choosing the right services for a hybrid cloud architecture requires considering both business needs and architectural factors
+* Align business requirements with the architectural approach.
+* Select platforms based on service level requirements.
+* Prioritize real-time performance and uptime with dedicated services.
+* Leverage SaaS for services where manageability and availability are key
+* Design for interaction between services or standalone functionality.
+* The ultimate goal is a hybrid cloud environment optimized to meet customer needs.

+# Optimizing for Workloads
+* Workload optimization and balancing are essential principles for a successful hybrid cloud architecture.
+Here's how to achieve it:
+* Enable interoperability across workloads: Utilize federation techniques to create common interfaces between public and private cloud services.
+* Simplify data and service access: Provide users with easy methods to access data and services across different cloud environments.
+* Remember, achieving true portability and interoperability across hybrid cloud environments is still under development.

+# Supporting a Dynamic Life Cycle
+* The traditional IT life cycle focused on disconnected tools and capabilities
+* Cloud computing, on the other hand, enforces a service-oriented architecture that abstracts complexities from users.
+* This cloud life cycle is designed to support change and ongoing development.
+Here are some key benefits of a cloud-based life cycle:
+* Faster development and deployment: Cloud architecture streamlines development and deployment processes.
+* Simplified service linking: Services can be easily linked together in a cloud environment.
+* Improved scalability: Cloud environments can easily accommodate changes in workload.
+* Enhanced security: Security is a built-in service that can be easily updated
+* Dynamic life cycle management: The cloud life cycle is designed to support ongoing changes and new service adoption.